horgh/catbox/README.md

 ## users.conf
-This file defines privileges and spoofs for users.
-One privilege is flood exemption.
+This file defines privileges and hostname spoofs for users.
+The only privilege right now is flood exemption.

 # TLS